-We note that the set of simple graphs with a given curvature and degree sequence sits inside this bigger set of multigraphs.
+We note that the set of simple graphs with given curvature and degree frequencies sits inside this bigger set of multigraphs.
 So in particular, the set of simple graphs is connected by transpositions and Markov moves, with intermediate steps potentially being multigraphs.
 It is an interesting open question whether all intermediate steps can be simple graphs as well, which would imply a version of Theorem \ref{th: markov moves and transpositions} for simple graphs.

-Finally, we note that Theorem \ref{th: markov moves and transpositions} may be used to sample graphs with a given degree and curvature sequence.
+Finally, we note that Theorem \ref{th: markov moves and transpositions} may be used to sample graphs with given degree and curvature frequencies.
 Algorithm \ref{alg: algorithm} shows one possible approach.
 The performance of any sampling algorithm based on transpositions and Markov moves will depend on how fast the associated Markov chain mixes.
 The mixing behavior of transpositions is partially understood via its relation to perfect matching sampling \cite{stanton_2012_constructing}, but understanding and controlling the mixing behavior of the Markov chain associated with general Markov bases is much more challenging \cite{almendra-hernandez_2024_markov, windisch_2016_rapid}.